Who Cares About Religion?

 A group of happy people on a seminar exercise holding read, blue and green signs.A group of happy people on a seminar exercise holding read, blue and green signs.

-Everyone Needs Religious Literacy
+Religious Literacy Matters

 Advocacy with Faith in Development